iosClassForBeginner/VacationPlanner_en/README.md

 >> 1. Drap & Drop "UIImageView" from UI components
 >> 2. Resize the imageView
 >> 3. Apply constraints
+★  In Attribute Inspector
 >> 4. Set the background image
+>> 5. Set Content Mode to "Aspect Fill"

   <div style="text-align:center"><img src ="https://github.com/iosClassForBeginner/VacationPlanner_en/blob/master/Resources/vid3.gif" /></div>

 > 2-2.
 Add username and password textfields to your view
 >> 1. Drap & Drop "UITextField" from UI components
 >> 2. Resize the textField
+★  In Attribute Inspector
 >> 3. Add the placeholder text accordingly
 >> 4. Center the placeholder text or align to the left depending on your preference.